v-dev/ubuntu1404x64-simple-desktop/README.md

 ubuntu1404x64-simple-desktop
 ============================

-Link to public vagrant base box using virtualbox provider.
+Link to public Vagrant base box using virtualbox provider.
 It is Ubuntu 14.04 x64 Desktop with plain GUI.
+See the file `aws_public_url.txt` for a link to the Vagrant box stored on AWS.
+It's ~2.4G, so download from a fast connection.

 Add box to vagrant